An-Nguyen-02/Robo-search/README.md

-# Robo-search
+# Robo Search
+## Descriptions:

-This app provide a searcher for existed robots from https://jsonplaceholder.typicode.com/users
+This app is the initial version with minimal features.
+Itt provide a searcher for existed robots from https://jsonplaceholder.typicode.com/users
+## How to use:
+1. Clone this repo
+2. Run `npm install`
+3. Run `npm update`
+4. Run `npm start`